andrewgreen76/flygreen/README.md

 CHOSEN PERSONAL PROJECT:
 __________________________________________________________________________

+- Just A GAME FOR DOSBOX is fine.
+|
+|
 - a virtual machine,
 - an emulator,
 - or a video game that poses as an operating system (a la Last Call BBS).